 3.2 The CEO's remuneration is approved by the Board.
 It is subject to and compliant with Public Sector Pay Policy.
-Matthew Vickers was appointed as permanent CEO with effect from 6 June 2012.
+Matthew Vickers left as CEO of the SLCC on 23 March 2015.
 The CEO's salary shown includes basic salary only; it does not include employer national insurance or pension contributions.
+The CEO position remained vacant for the remainder of the financial year.
+During this period the SLCC was managed by the five members of the Senior Management Team.
+As they provided cover for the CEO role details of their salaries and pension contributions are given below.
+All figures are shown on an annualised basis.